jenwo98/cloud-intelligence-dashboards-framework/README.md

 1. [Notices](#Notices)

 ## Overview
 The Cloud Intelligence Dashboards is an open-source framework, lovingly cultivated and maintained by a group of customer-obsessed AWSers, that gives customers the power to get high-level and granular insight into their cost and usage data.
 Supported by the Well-Architected framework, the dashboards can be deployed by any customer using a CloudFormation template or a command-line tool in their environment in under 30 minutes.
-These dashboards help you to drive financial accountability, optimize cost, track usage goals, implement best-practices for governance, and achieve operational excellence across all your organization.
+These dashboards help you to drive financial accountability, optimize cost, track usage goals, implement best practices for governance, and achieve operational excellence across all your organization.

 Cloud Intelligence Dashboards Framework provides AWS customers with [more then 20 Dashboards](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/dashboards.html).
 * Foundational Dashboards - A set of main Dashboards that only require Cost and Usage Report(CUR)